-You are participating in this interview as part of an ongoing official inquiry being conducted on behalf of the Office of Security and Integrity (OSI), U.S. Citizenship and Immigration Services.
+You are participating in this interview as part of an ongoing official inquiry being conducted under the auspices of the Office of Security and Integrity (OSI), U.S. Citizenship and Immigration Services.
 As this inquiry is sensitive in nature, you are hereby instructed not to disclose the nature of this interview, or any other information relating to this official inquiry, to any other person(s), except as may be appropriate in consultation with a designated representative.

-Failure to comply with this directive may subject you to disciplinary action for interfering with, or impeding an official investigation.
+Failure to comply with this directive may subject you to disciplinary action for interfering with, or impeding an official inquiry.

-This adviser nent was made prior to th e interview o f

-• (Print Employee Name)
+This advisement was made prior to the interview of (Print Employee Name)

-on , at

-(Date) (T ime)